A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ### Goblin notes

-  - During the festival raid the goblins use the opportunity to loot as much as possible and many will stuff their pockets or loot sacks with whatever they can lay their hands on: e.g. meat, fruit, bread, tankards, cups, cutlery, cooking utensils, pans, children's toys, wood carvings, souvenirs, jewellry, hats, chickens, butterflies, other tiny animals, babies...
+  - During the festival raid the goblins use the opportunity to loot as much as possible and many will stuff their pockets or loot sacks with whatever they can lay their hands on: e.g. meat, fruit, (not vegetables!), bread, tankards, cups, cutlery, cooking utensils, pans, children's toys, wood carvings, souvenirs, jewellry, hats, chickens, butterflies, other tiny animals, babies...

 ### Initial Assault (60xp, low threat)